 Even if you win, it may be an unnecessary expense to reach victory.

-What to do if you have been making direct payments to the obligee in Dallas or Fort Worth
+What to do if you have been making direct payments to the obligee in Texas

 Hopefully if you have been making direct payments to the obligee-parent you realize this is not the correct path.
 You need to set up your payments through the SDU to start getting credit for your payments.
 However, before you give the OAG reason to believe you missed payments you need to show you made payments.
 If the relationship with the obligee is positive then the obligee may be helpful in completing this task.
 Before contacting the SDU, you should speak with a divorce attorney.